tonnestate/codex-session-controller-v2.0/README.md

 An independent supervisor specification and Linux helper for maintaining controlled, persistent Codex coding sessions from Claude Code or another orchestration environment.

 The project focuses on explicit session identity, bounded delegation, live steering, approval handling, single-writer coordination, recovery after interruption, and independent validation of the resulting repository changes.
+It includes a Claude Code Skill.

 > **Project status:** v2.0 operational beta.
 Review the integration and security notes before using it on production repositories.